Blotch3D/Blotch3D/README.md

 Most Blotch3D and MonoGame objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 And they must be disposed by the same thread that created them.
-You'll get an informative exception if this isn't done.
+You'll get an informative exception by the finalizer if this isn't done.

 See the examples, reference documentation (doc/Blotch3DManual.pdf), and IntelliSense for more information.